sundews/Sundew.DiscriminatedUnions/README.md

 With dimensional unions it is possible to handle all cases using a sub union.
 As seen in the example below, handling the ArithmeticExpression covers Addition-, Subtraction-, Multiplication- and DivisionExpression.
 Typically one would dispatch these to a method handling ArithmeticExpression and where handling all cases would be checked, but it is not required.
-This is a very convienient way handling various cases into separate pieces.
+This makes it convienient to separate handling logic in smaller chucks of code.

 ```csharp
 public int Evaluate(Expression expression)